-Self-regulation refers to the ethical instructions of the professional journalistic community.
-The self-regulation system with its guidelines is independent from the state and legislation, aiming to secure the truthfulness and accuracy of journalism as well as the rights of reporters and interviewees, to name a few examples.
+Self-regulation refers to the ethical guidelines of the professional journalistic community.
+The self-regulation system with its guidelines is independent of the state and legislation, aiming to secure the truthfulness and accuracy of journalism as well as the rights of reporters and interviewees, to name but a few examples.

-It is essential that journalists have themselves created an ethical code, and it is not dictated by the owner of the media or the state.
-If the government intervenes in the writing of the guidelines, the whole idea of self-regulation falls apart.
+It is essential for journalists themselves to have created an ethical code that is not dictated by the owner of the media or the state.
+If the government interferes in the writing of the guidelines, the whole idea of self-regulation falls apart.

-It is also important, that the code is updated when needed.
-For example, the quick development of online journalism has made necessary the modification of codes to meet today’s standards.
+It is also important for the code to be updated when needed.
+For example, the quick development of online journalism has necessitated the modification of codes to meet today’s standards.

 It is worth remembering that the existence of professional ethics in itself does not guarantee high-quality and independent journalism.
 The professional community can also abuse the ethical guidelines and reinforce their own position with it.